JvanKatwijk/qt-dab/README.md

 ----------------------------------------------------------------------

 As known, Qt-DAB provides a possibility of scanning the band.
-Band III contains 39 channels, so there are - depending on your position - quite a number of channels where absolutely no DAB signal is.
+Band III contains 39 channels, so - depending on your position - the is quite a number of channels where absolutely no DAB signal is.

-As in **dabChannel**, Qt-DAB has a mechanism to skip specified channels.
+As in **dabChannel**, Qt-DAB has an extended mechanism to skip specified channels during a scan, a **skipTable**.
 The configuration widget contains a button to make the **skipTable** visible.
 The skipTable shows all channels in the selected band, each channel labeled with a field containing a "+" or a "-" sign.
 Double clicking on the field will invert its setting.

-Obviously, settings are maintained between program invocations.
+When DX-ing, one obviously wants to direct the antenna to different countries, so ideally there is a skipTable for each direction.
+Qt-DAB supports that, the configuration widget contains a button **skipFile**, when touched a file selection menu appears where one can select a skipfile.
+If the file does not exist yet, it will be created.
+If one cancels the file selection, the default skipTable will be used, the same table that is used when no skipFile is selected.

 -----------------------------------------------------------------------
 # Copyright